SiliconLabs/wisun-br-linux/README.md

 ## Prerequisites

-This project provides the `wsbrd` daemon which is responsible for running the Wi-SUN protocol high-level layers.
+This project provides the `wsbrd` daemon, which is responsible for running the Wi-SUN protocol high-level layers.
 It is paired with an RF device RCP (Radio Co-Processor) handling the low-level layers and RF activities.
 The RCP devices currently supported are the EFR32FG12 and EFR32MG12.